What Causes Mortgage Rates to Rise or Fall?

 Fixed Mortgage Rates and Bond Yields

-Fixed-rate mortgages, and changes in their interest rates, are based on bond yields.
-A common comparison is to look at the 5-year Government of Canada bond yield for 5-year fixed mortgage rates.
+Fixed-rate mortgages, and changes in their interest rates, are based on Canada mortgage bond (CMB) yields because many Canadian mortgages are funded through CMBs.
+CMBs are issued by the Canada Housing Trust (CHT) and used to used to purchase mortgage backed securities (MBSs).
+However, Canada's mortgage bonds are not as liquid as the bonds of the government.
+Thus, a common comparison is to look at the 5-year Government of Canada bond yield for 5-year fixed mortgage rates.
 When the bond yield rises, so does fixed mortgage rates.
 When it falls, fixed mortgage rates typically follow suit.
 While they don’t follow each other exactly, this is the general relationship between fixed mortgage rates and bond yields.

 Typically, 5-year fixed mortgage rates are priced 1% to 3% higher than the 5-year Government of Canada bond yield.
 This is known as the spread, or markup, between fixed rate mortgages and bond yields.
 The reason for this has to do with the different levels of risk associated with the two investments from a lender’s perspective.